Paul Cornell: Career

 It was announced at the 2007 Wizard World Chicago comic book convention that Cornell would be following Chris Claremont on Marvel's New Excalibur.
 Plans were subsequently changed with the cancellation of the New Excalibur title and Cornell's new project was announced as being titled Captain Britain and MI: 13.
 The third trade paperback, Vampire State, was nominated for the 2010 "Best Graphic Story" Hugo Award.

 Cornell has also written Young Avengers Presents No. 4 (April 2008) and a Fantastic Four mini-series comic, True Story, which started in July 2008, which featured the team encountering characters from the pages of literary classics.
 In 2008, he wrote a comic which featured on the Doctor Who website.
 He has also written the Young Avengers limited series that ties into Dark Reign and Black Widow: Deadly Origin a mini-series that ties into the character's appearance in Iron Man 2.

 Cornell became the next Action Comics writer after War of the Supermen.
 Cornell signed with DC Comics exclusively in 2010 as part of writing for Action Comics.
 His 16-issue run on the series included number 900.
 In late 2010 and early 2011, Cornell completed nine issues set in Batman's world: Knight & Squire, a six-issue miniseries, and a three-issue run in Batman & Robin, #17–19.

 In September 2011, as part of DC's The New 52 relaunch, Cornell became the writer for the DC Comics titles Demon Knights and Stormwatch.
 Cornell's last DC work was the 14-issue science fiction series Saucer Country, which ended with the June 2013 issue.

 Cornell is part of the regular panel of the podcast SF Squeecast, which won the 2012 and 2013 Hugo Award for best fancast.

 In January 2016, Cornell announced his return to television drama work with his first script for US television, contributing an episode to the CBS Sherlock Holmes series Elementary.

 In 2018, he started co-hosting (with Lizbeth Myles from the Verity! podcast) a podcast reviewing horror films made by Hammer Film Productions entitled Hammer House of Podcast.

 Personal life

+Cornell was diagnosed with autism as a child, but was not told about the diagnosis until later in life.

 In an interview on the Doctor Who: DWO Whocast, Cornell stated that this entry in Wikipedia described him as "both a Christian and a pagan", which he has chosen not to correct as it illustrates his sympathies for the pagan world.
-He then goes on to state that he is an Anglican but is very "Low Church, almost a Calvinist" and this is partly because he doesn't enjoy hymns.
+He then goes on to state that he is an Anglican but is very "Low Church, almost a Calvinist" and this is partly because he does not enjoy hymns.

 Spiritual themes are common in his work (for example, his novel Something More).
 Other frequent references in his work include owls.

 Cornell is married to Caroline Symcox, currently the Vicar of St Mary's Church, Fairford, who also has written Doctor Who-based audio plays for Big Finish Productions on her own and with Cornell.
-In 2021 Cornell stated that he and Symcox had a son, then ten years old.
+They have a son, born in 2012.